The Bone Marrow Transplant Process

 To schedule a consultation, call (800) 804-8824.
 If you are from outside the area and you are not sure you can travel here for a consultation, please call us to talk about options.

 You’ll want to organize your personal affairs and put plans in place so you can give your full attention to your recovery.
-We’ll send you a book and DVD called “Preparing for Transplant” to help guide you on important matters such as:
+We’ll send you a copy of Preparing for Transplant to help you with important matters such as:

-- Making financial arrangements to pay for your transplant and your living expenses during your time in Seattle, or raising funds to help
+- Making financial arrangements to pay for your transplant and your living expenses during your time in Seattle, or raising funds to help.

-Readying the Donor
+Preparing the Donor

 - If you have one or more relatives who are available to donate, they will be tested to see if any is a close-enough match for you according to HLA typing.

 Arriving at SCCA